francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 ### Firewall
 __Don't forget to setup the firewall !__
-By default, Ubuntu is provided with ufw.
+By default, Ubuntu is provided with `ufw`.
 All has been packaged to simplify security tasks : https://help.ubuntu.com/community/UFW

 Ok, we dont like it... really...
-Therefore, we uninstall ufw/firewalld and we setup __iptables__.
+Therefore, we uninstall `ufw`/`firewalld` and we setup `iptables`.

 ```ssh
 sudo apt-get remove --purge ufw